pkassraie/CNN_Visualizations/README.md

   * ResNet50 & VGG19 with adversarial training.
 (Will be added soon.)

+##Comparing Functions:

+There are 4 functions written for making the following comparisons:
+  * Among Visualization Methods(CompareVisualization): For a specific network and attack type, one can compare chosen visualization methods.

+  * Among Networks(CompareNetworks): For a specific attack, one can see how different networks are visualized using the same visualization method.

+  * Among Attacks(CompareAttacks): For a specific network, one can see how different attacks are visualized using the same visualization method.

+  * Among Training (CompareTraining): For a selected attack and network, one can compare how different training methods affect the chosen visualization.
+Currently Normal and [adversarial training](https://arxiv.org/abs/1412.6572) are available, distillation will soon be added.
+In addition for sanity check, visualization with a noisey input as well as untrained network could be shown.

 ## Instructions:

 [1] Open 'massRun.py'

-[2] There is a function for each type of visualization.
+[2] There is a function for each type of visualization or comparision.
 The common arguments between all functions are:

 * Choose Network: Currently you can either choose pretrained 'ResNet50', 'VGG19' or 'AlexNet' or 'Custom' network.